realXiaochen/Battle-of-the-hashtags/README.md

 ## Start a battle
-Open two seperate command line window, enter virtualenv, go to /src
+Open two seperate command line windows, enter the virtualenv, go to /src

-Start Redis in one window, as a task pool
+Start Redis in one window, as a task pool.

     $ redis-server